Los Angeles Brain Injury Lawyer

 People who are suffering from a traumatic brain injury can experience significant behavioral or personality changes.
 They may have difficulty regulating their emotions or suffer from extreme mood swings.
 This may be a reaction or frustration due to their inability to function as they normally would.

 For others, it can occur at random intervals without any direct cause, such as crying or laughing for no reason.
-Typically this improves after the first few months of the injury.
-If it does not, seek medical intervention.
+Typically, this improves after the first few months of the injury; if it does not, seek medical intervention.

 The most difficult part of living with a traumatic brain injury is knowing the difference in your lifestyle.
 You may be unable to work.
 Your family may feel strained due to your mood swings.
 It is impossible to remain active or care for yourself while recovering.
 Unfortunately, the brain takes a long time to heal.
 Even minor concussions can take six months to heal before the victim can return to work and school at a reasonable capacity.

 A Los Angeles personal injury lawyer knows how hard it is to suffer through this healing process.
 That’s why we want to help relieve your stress.
 Don’t fret about medical expenses or lost wages.
-Let us help you recover damages you’re owed so you can get back to your old self faster.
+Let us help you recover the damages you’re owed so you can get back to your old self faster.

 How a Los Angeles Brain Injury Lawyer Can Help